CodeIgniter CDN integration

 }

-• View HTML source code of your web pages to verify that you are using CDN, you should see source attribute of your images, CSS, JavaScript, etc. beginning with your CDN domain.
+• View HTML source code of your web pages to verify that you are using CDN, you should see source attribute of your images, CSS, JavaScript, etc. beginning with your CDN Service Domain.

-• Don't see your CDN domain in the source code of your web pages?
+• Don't see your CDN Service Domain in the source code of your web pages?
 If your website is using any cache plug-in/mechanism then you might want to clear/flush its cache.

 • Having trouble with custom fonts?
 Please refer to Using custom fonts with CDN - setting CORS for more details.